-In reaching its decision, the Department took, inter alia, the following into consideration - a) The information contained in the EIR dated September 2009;
+In reaching its decision, the Department took, inter alia, the following into consideration -

-b) The specialist studies contained in the EIR dated September 2009.

-c) The comments received from interested and affected parties as included in the EIR dated September 2009; and

-The objectives and requirements of relevant legislation, policies and guidelines, including section 2 of the National Environmental Management Act, 1998 (Act No. 107 of 1998).
+- a) The information contained in the EIR dated July 2009; - b) The specialist studies contained in the EIR dated July 2009. - The comments received from interested and affected parties as included in the EIR dated July 2009; and - d) The objectives and requirements of relevant legislation, policies and guidelines, including section 2 of the National Environmental Management Act, 1998 (Act No. 107 of 1998).